natesales/pathvector/README.md

 | addresses   | List of IP addresses                                                     |
 | dummy       | Should bcg will create a new dummy interface                             |
 | down        | Should the interface be to the down state? (true for up, false for down) |

+#### Where did BCG go?
+Wireframe started out as "bcg" (BIRD Configuration Generator) but has since grown to be much more than just a templating utility for BIRD.
+Now with support for an XDP dataplane, VRRP, and interface configuration, it's being renamed to Wireframe to make it clear that it's no longer just for BIRD.
+It's the same codebase as always, just with a new name to reflect new features.